MarcosAndradeV/chs-test-1/README.md

 CHSVM is a lightweight and versatile stack-based virtual machine written in Rust.
 It is designed for learning, experimenting, and serving as a base for cross-platform runtimes in my projects.

 ## Development Milestones
-- [ ] Add support for binary files (WIP: Create a module for converting chsvm instructions as binary code)
+- [ ] Add support for binary files (WIP: Create a module for converting chsvm instructions into binary code)
+- [ ] Add memory allocation

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.